Fed up with boring old passwords, or passwords you'll never remember in 5 minutes time?

 Simple passwords: Don't use personal information such as your name, age, birth date, child's name, pet's name, or favorite color/song, etc. When 32 million passwords were exposed in a breach last year, almost 1% of victims were using "123456".
 The next most popular password was "12345."
 Other common choices are "111111", "princess", "qwerty", and "abc123".

 Reuse of passwords across multiple sites: Reusing passwords for email, banking, and social media accounts can lead to identity theft.
 Two recent breaches revealed a password reuse rate of 31% among victims.

 Social engineering: Social engineering is an elaborate type of lying.
 An alternative to traditional hacking, it is the act of manipulating others into performing certain actions or divulging confidential information.

 Third-party sites get hacked: Twitter, Sony, Living Social, Gawker, Evernote - the list of huge online companies who have had their user data hacked is growing.
 Obviously, there is nothing you can do personally to prevent this, but to safeguard against it you MUST use differrent passwords for the online services you use.
 This will mitigate the risk and stop a hacker from easily stealing your online accounts en masse.

 Note: Passwords generated on this website are not a guarantee of your online security!

 Disclaimer: The Password Generator tool on this site is free to use and anonymous.
 No guarantee is made, offered or implied in regard to strength passwords generated, or being 'hacker' proof.
 We cannot be held responsible or liable in anyw ay from losses arising from your password being divulged or discovered.
 It is your responsibility to ensure your password, however technically secure, remains secret and known only to you.

-Discover and try out our full range of stupid generators and have some laughs.
+Discover and try out our full range of almost useful tools and stupid generators and have some laughs.